HuddleEng/PhantomFlow/README.md

 ```

-To try out the demo for yourself run `phantomjs demo/runTests.js` from the command line., Note that I have included the PhantomJS executable for convenience, if you're not on Windows you'll need to [download](http://phantomjs.org/download.html) PhantomJS for your OS.
+To try out the demo for yourself run from the command line.
+* On Windows `casperjs demo/runTests.js` (Using the bundled .bat file)
+* On OSX `casperjs test demo/runTests.js` (Using your locally installed CasperJS (See [Installing CasperJS from Homebrew](http://docs.casperjs.org/en/latest/installation.html#installing-from-homebrew-osx))

 The [visualisation](http://huddle.github.com/PhantomFlow/demo/phantomFlowReport) uses an Ajax request to get it's data, so you'll need to view it with something like [http-server](https://github.com/nodeapps/http-server) for it to work locally.

 Below is an example of the required setup code.